 In this episode of Stewarts Soundbites, Emma Lyons speaks to Judith Scholefield about the importance of speech and language therapy provision and social communication after serious injury.

-Judith will explore how to identify when a speech and language therapist is required as part of a multidisciplinary team and the point at which it is appropriate to introduce them to the rehabilitation process.
-Judith will discuss the difficulties experienced by those who suffer from social communication disorders and how a speech and language therapist addresses those problems.
+Judith explored how to identify when a speech and language therapist is required as part of a multidisciplinary team and the point at which it is appropriate to introduce them to the rehabilitation process.
+Judith discussed the difficulties experienced by those who suffer from social communication disorders and how a speech and language therapist addresses those problems.

-Judith will explore how understanding in people affected by severe traumatic brain injury is assessed.
-She will also analyse whether there is room for speech and language therapy for patients with prolonged disorders of consciousness and non-brain injury cases.
+Judith explored how understanding in people affected by severe traumatic brain injury is assessed.
+She also analysed whether there is room for speech and language therapy for patients with prolonged disorders of consciousness and non-brain injury cases.

 See the recording below: